Subhoshri/Encryptix/README.md

 ---

-I hope you find these projects educational and enjoyable.
-Happy coding!
+I hope you find these projects enjoyable!

-- [Your Name]